Melphalan (Alkeran®, Evomela®)

 About This Drug

 Melphalan is used to treat cancer.
-This drug can be given by mouth or in the vein (IV).
+It is given in the vein (IV) and orally (by mouth).

 - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt.

 - Thickening and/or inflammation (swelling) of the lung tissues.
 You may have a dry cough or trouble breathing.

 - Hair loss.
 Hair loss is often temporary, although with certain medicine, hair loss can sometimes be permanent.
 Hair loss may happen suddenly or gradually.
 If you lose hair, you may lose it from your head, face, armpits, pubic area, chest, and/or legs.
 You may also notice your hair getting thin.

 Note: Not all possible side effects are included above.
 These side effects may be more severe if you are receiving high doses of this medication included in pre-transplant chemotherapy.